Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

-Rafting/inflatable kayaking: Our camp is situated at the take-out of the Upper Trancura River and the put-in for the Lower Trancura, which joins the Liacura River.
-It doesn’t get any better than this as participants can choose class II-IV by raft, IK or hard shell kayaks.
-We also have the Tolten, Maichin (upper and lower) and options for the ultra technical and steep Rio Fuy or the warm and friendly, Rio San Pedro, whose large volume Futa-like rapids (in size and color) can be challenged in a variety of craft.
+Rafting/inflatable kayaking: The Upper Trancura River and Lower Trancura, which joins the Liacura River are close by so it doesn’t get any better – as participants can choose class II-IV by raft, IK or even hard shell kayaks.
+We also have the Tolten, Maichin (upper and lower) and options for the ultra technical and steep Rio Fuy, or the warm and friendly, Rio San Pedro, whose large volume Futa-like rapids (in size and colour) can be challenged in a variety of craft.

-Canyoning: this exciting activity is suitable for beginners or experts and involves exploring amazing volcanic terrain through a series of controlled descents off a vertical drops into canyons along with different small slides, jumps, swims and unique zip-lines.
+Canyoning: one of our guests’ favourites, this exciting activity is suitable for beginners or experts and involves exploring amazing volcanic terrain through a series of controlled descents off a vertical drops into canyons along with different small slides, jumps, swims and unique zip-lines.
 Its active and wet, but you will go to beautiful places many never get to see!

 Rock climbing: there are wonderful climbing area and routes 10-15 minutes out of Pucon.
 We also have a 250 metre via ferrata climb which is a technical climb where you are attached to a cable and anchors for safety.
 Guest can also opt for a mountaineering day that includes a crampon and ice axe climb of Volcan Villarrica.
 It’s a full day climb that will leave many exhausted but is often the top of visitors bucket lists in this part of the Andes.